anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Domain:
 : The set of entities or infrastructure under common administrative control.
-  The goal of the bootstrapping protocol is to enable a pledge to discover and join a domain.
+  The goal of the onboarding protocol is to enable a pledge to discover and join a domain.

 Imprint: